Evrimsvn/Evrimsvn/README.md

 **JS Playground – practice & prototypes

 System Notes ཐི^.  ̞.^ཋྀ
-**Lo-fi beats, low light, and silence switch me into dev mode **Coffee stabilizes the system; calm thoughts boost performance **I build faster when I control every variable in my space **Debugging is my guilty pleasure — I do it even when no one asked
+**Low light, and silence switch me into dev mode **Coffee stabilizes the system; calm thoughts boost performance **I build faster when I control every variable in my space **Debugging is my guilty pleasure — I do it even when no one asked